qazbnm456/awesome-web-security/README.md

 * [ReconDog](https://github.com/UltimateHackers/ReconDog) - Recon Dog is an all in one tool for all your basic information gathering needs by [@UltimateHackers](https://github.com/UltimateHackers).
 * [AQUATONE](https://github.com/michenriksen/aquatone) - Tool for Domain Flyovers by [@michenriksen](https://github.com/michenriksen).
 * [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible by [@eldraco](https://github.com/eldraco).
+* [raven](https://github.com/0x09AL/raven) - raven is a Linkedin information gathering tool that can be used by pentesters to gather information about an organization employees using Linkedin by [@0x09AL](https://github.com/0x09AL).

 <a name="tools-code-generating"></a>
 ### Code Generating